-I love the idea of a living wreath but with a bit of a black thumb and a lack of time to maintain something like that, a living wreath didn’t seem like a great solution.
-I’m pretty sure a dead living wreath is the opposite of cool.
+I love the idea of a living wreath, but with a bit of a black thumb and a lack of time to maintain something like that, a living wreath didn’t seem like a great solution.
+I’m pretty sure a dead living wreath is an opposite of cool.

 I came across an easy to follow tutorial for a large, simple, rustic wreath from Artzy Creations that used a wine barrel ring and faux succulents.
-It was gorgeous..
+It was gorgeous.
 I loved the original!
-It was just perfect for my front porch and gave me the look of a living wreath without the hassle to maintain it and was large enough to make a big impact, despite how simple it is.
-The only problem was..
-I didn’t have a wine barrel ring and I didn’t have time to order one!
+It was just perfect for my front porch and gave me the look of a living wreath without the hassle to maintain it and was large enough to make a significant impact, despite how simple it is.
+The only problem was, I didn’t have a wine barrel ring, and I didn’t have time to order one!
 So, I went in a bit of a different direction.

-Since I already had out the spray paint, I decided to make my own ring using a hula hoop and metallic paint in charcoal grey, brown and copper.
+Since I already had out the spray paint, I decided to make my ring using a hula hoop and metallic paint in charcoal gray, brown and copper.
 I used the copper to lighting spray areas to look similar to rust spots.

-I was lucky enough to find a hoola hoop with a flat edge – Walmart, 2.99 – and although the kids said it wasn’t great for hoola hooping, it was perfect for me!
+I was lucky enough to find a hula hoop with a flat edge – Walmart, 2.99 – and although the kids said it wasn’t perfect for hula hooping, it was perfect for me!

 Starting in the middle, I attached the largest, single succulents of the bunch using floral wire.
 I wrapped the wire around the stem then around the hoop.

-I continued working outward up the sides, adding succulents and other greener, keeping it balanced on both sides, using floral wire and hot glue where necessary to secure the succulents.
+I continued working outward up to the sides, adding succulents and other greenery, keeping it balanced on both sides, using floral wire and hot glue where necessary to secure the succulents.

 When I was happy with the placement, I hung the wreath and continued arranging and touching up any spots before adding a burlap bow to the top.

-I’m really happy with how it turned out and love how it fills the space while still keeping it simple!
+I’m delighted with how it turned out and love how it fills the space while still keeping it simple!

 In other news, we’ve finished painting the shutters and installed half of them.
-The rain wasn’t really cooperating for this job and I’m pretty sure our neighbors think we are nuts – apparently climbing ladders and installing shutters is frowned upon in the rain?
+The rain wasn’t cooperating for this job, and I’m pretty sure our neighbors think we are nuts – apparently climbing ladders and installing shutters is frowned upon in the rain?

 We’ve selected our new lights and are so excited that Lamps Plus has decided to sponsor this challenge!
-They had a great selection to choose from and we found something that was not only different from what we originally had but that we really love!
+They had a great selection to choose from, and we found something that was not only different from what we originally had but that we love!